ritiek/DiscordChatExporter-incrementalBackup/README.md

 ## Configuration file

 - `tokens.name` - your name for the discord token
-- `tokens.token` - your discord token
+- `tokens.value` - your discord token
 - `guilds.tokenName` - your name for the discord token defined in `tokens.name`
 - `guilds.guildId` - the id of the guild you want to backup
 - `guilds.guildName` - name of the folder where the guild will be saved